 Minimum GPA requirements – most employers offering tuition assistance require that you maintain a minimum grade point average (GPA).
 There are some programs that pay 100% of tuition expenses for students receiving an A grade; and lower percentages of tuition for lower grades.
 Make sure you understand how your company offers tuition assistance.

 Major or field of study requirements – most employers require that the courses you take are directly related to your current position, or a potential future position within the company.
+As long as you can show your employer how the degree or study will benefit them, they will assist you in the class fees.

-Must remain with employer – many employers will also include a stipulation that you must work for the company for a certain period of time after you receive tuition assistance from them – and if you don’t, you may have to pay back their investment in your education.
+Must remain with the employer – many employers will also include a stipulation that you must work for the company for a certain period of time after you receive tuition assistance from them – and if you don’t, you may have to pay back their investment in your education.